 The purpose of the Loxahatchee River Watershed Restoration Plan is to restore and sustain the overall quantity, quality, timing and distribution of fresh water to the federally designated "National Wild and Scenic" Northwest Fork of the Loxahatchee River for current and future generations.
 This project also seeks to restore, sustain and reconnect the wetlands and watersheds that form the historic headwaters for the river.

 These areas include Jonathan Dickinson State Park, Pal Mar East/Cypress Creek, DuPuis Wildlife and Environmental Management Areas, J.W.
 Corbett Wildlife Management Area, Grassy Waters Preserve, Loxahatchee Slough, the federally designated "Wild and Scenic" Northwest Fork of the Loxahatchee River and the Loxahatchee River Estuary.

 The Project Delivery Team utilized modeling to simulate hydrologic conditions over a 41-year period in southern Martin County and northern Palm Beach County.
-The modeling results are presented in three sets of Performance Measure Graphics that show comparisons of water flows, water levels and related indicators.
+The modeling results are presented in two sets of Performance Measure Graphics that show comparisons of water flows, water levels and related indicators.

 Central Everglades Planning Project

 Initiated in October 2011 as part of the CERP, the Central Everglades Planning Project (CEPP) identified and planned for projects on land already in public ownership to allow more water to be directed south to the central Everglades, Everglades National Park and Florida Bay.
 Public participation was a major component of this planning effort.
 A number of public workshops, sponsored by the South Florida Ecosystem Restoration Task Force’s Working Group, were hosted to receive input from the public and keep them informed and engaged as active participants.